How and Why I Came Back Into the Hobby

 Building the 1954 Hudson Hornet

-Click the image to see the build
+Click the image to see the photo journal for this build

 YouTube Logo